MarquisdeGeek/ZXDocker/README.md

 Because the container mounts a directory on the host machine, you can edit the source using whatever tools feel good, without having to install them into the container.

+## Working with Z88dk

+If you're wanting to try C development with your Spectrum, then my approach (FWIW) is to use the docker (detailed at https://github.com/z88dk/z88dk/wiki/Docker-Usage) and build your code there, and copy the results across to the ZXDocker container.
+(They use Alpine Linux which doesn't contain any of the packages I use so, being the efficient/lazy developer that I am, didn't spend time to munge the two together.)

+The `xfer.sh` script will copy a .tap file from the `/src/examples/spectrum` folder from the z88dk container, into the `/home/user/zx/src/tap` of zxdocker.

+Passing a filename of `ls` will list the files.

 # Interacting with the container